I just edited 50 “colours” to “colors” in my article in 1 minute using Grammarly. When I finished, the word “color” seemed wrong and alien.

 If you’ve seen a word too often or used it a lot, you might think it’s a weird word or there is something off about it.
 You have to thank a neural process called “reactive inhibition” for that.

-Reactive inhibition is a neural mechanism which means the brain stops responding or suppresses a response to a stimuli.
+Reactive inhibition is a neural mechanism that means the brain stops responding or suppresses a response to a stimulus.
 If a few neurons are stimulated periodically, they strengthen.
 But if they are consecutively stimulated non-stop, they become unresponse and fail to send a signal.
-In technical terms, reactive inhibition, also called, reactive response inhibition, is one mechanism with which the brain stops or inhibits a response.
-When it comes to over-exposed words, the response is recognizing that word as correct or meaningful, but this response in inhibited.
+In technical terms, reactive inhibition, also called reactive response inhibition, is one mechanism by which the brain stops or inhibits a response.
+When it comes to over-exposed words, the response is recognizing that word as correct or meaningful, but this response is inhibited.
 Reactive inhibition is currently the best explanation for semantic satiation and other “loss of meaning due to excessive exposure” phenomena.

 Lambert and Jakobovits, in 1960-1962, conducted a number of experiments on word repetition.
 They asked participants to repeat a word 2-3 times per second for 15 seconds.
-They participants rated those words on how meaningful they are.
+The participants rated those words on how meaningful they are.
 Their results?
 Repeated words started losing meaning.
 Not only that, they noticed that repeating a specific word made learning it’s associated.
 For example repeating a word like “soldier” rapidly would make other related word pairs like “ship-army” harder to learn.
-This showed words became meaningless on 2 levels: Connotative (it’s symbolic and structural representation) and Association (it’s context and related words).
+This showed words became meaningless on 2 levels: Connotative (its symbolic and structural representation) and Association (its context and related words).

-- Associative satiation: Associative satiation is when a word loses it’s context it’s harder to find other words related to the original word.
-For example, “color” stops getting associated to other things like texture and brightness.
+- Associative satiation: Associative satiation is when a word loses its context it’s harder to find other words related to the original word.
+For example, “color” stops getting associated with other things like texture and brightness.

 Together, with both types of satiation, a word becomes meaningless and strange, to the point it feels wrong.
 But, for it to feel wrong, there is another layer.
 First, the neurons stop responding to the word.
 Then second, the mind interprets this and tries to justify why the neurons are unresponsive and then concludes there is something “wrong” with the word.
 This rationalization, after the neurons stop responding is a “sense-making” process, and we do this to interpret things around us in ways we can believe (like astrology or explaining why we make purchases).
 In most cases, our judgments are made first, and then they are rationalized with ideas like product X is really good features, when in fact, the decision was made on how attractive the advert was.